For the Gadget Hobbyist, Frugal Smarts Work Just Fine

 Some gadget freaks bent on getting he latest stuff often sell their 7 month old gadget, just to be the first kid on the block to get the latest release.
 You can buy used gear compared to buying the lates model and still get amazing value because of depreciation and your device that is still top of the line.
 Getting 10 per cent to 30 percent off as opposed to getting your electronics fresh out of the box at the store.
 Old technology like analog turntables still offer great value for music lovers who know how to get them back to good working condition without breaking the bank.
 And you get yourself the best music experience in the privacy of your own home once you dust off your old vinyl record collection...

-Used professional DSLRs are another good purchase to make as
+Used professional DSLRs are another good purchase to make as long as you check the gear for low shutter counts and overall wear and functionality.

 Some tech products don;t really upgrade as fast as mobile phones and tablets, like professional DSLR cameras.
 If the camera comes with very low shutter counts and still looks brand new, you get a steal; usually a third off the sticker price for brand new.